 It's been 3 weeks since my last post due to a lot of construction projects I am managing at work.
-Because of this we haven't been on a ride in 3 weeks either!
+Because of this, we haven't been on a ride in 3 weeks either!
 This weekend however I managed to get a small break and was able to take off Sunday.
 We took advantage of this and took a ride to Muenster, TX.

 Muenster, Texas was founded in 1889 by German Catholic settlers Carl and Emil Flusche.
-One of several small towns in Texas founded by the Flusche brothers, this one was in western Cooke County just aside the Missouri-Kansas-Texas Railroad which ran from Gainesville to Henrietta.
+One of several small towns in Texas founded by the Flusche brothers, this one was in western Cooke County just aside from the Missouri-Kansas-Texas Railroad which ran from Gainesville to Henrietta.
 The railroad ceased operation in the 1960′s.
 Muenster is currently situated along Hwy 82 about 15 miles west of Gainesville and Interstate 35.
-German was spoken until the mid 1930 ′s after which English became more common.
+German was spoken until the mid-1930 ′s after which English became more common.
 The economy in Muenster is maintained through agriculture, oil production, steel fabrication, metal machining, home building, and other industry.

 Upon leaving Muenster we went west to see the wind turbine fields.
 It's quite a sight and until you get up close it's hard to imagine the size of those things.
 We were able to pull off the side of the road at one place and spend some time getting a somewhat close-up view of them.
 Unless you are willing to drive down dirt roads it's hard to get right under them.
 It was still a good view though.